Support for Carers

 You can also access our one-to-one web chat as part of our helpline service.

 We’re pleased to announce we’re now running two support groups a week for anyone supporting someone with an eating disorder.
 The Aviary runs Tuesdays and Sundays from 6:45pm – 8:00pm.
 These moderated chats are free and anonymous, allowing you to get peer support from others who have similar experiences to you.
 You can attend as often as you’d like, with no pressure to attend every time.
 You can find out more about the Aviary here.

 In select areas, we offer a free peer coaching service, Echo, for anyone supporting someone with an eating disorder.
 You’ll be paired up with someone else who’s previously cared for someone with an eating disorder.
 Through weekly 30-minute phone conversations, they’ll give you a space where you feel understood, while empowering you to make the most positive impact possible on your loved one’s recovery.

 Peer coaching is about trust, support, and mutual learning.
 The intention isn’t for the coach to give advice, but to listen, provide a sounding board, and encourage the person they’re supporting to decide on solutions themselves.

 Due to funding, we are not yet able to offer Echo nationwide; however, we hope to do so in the future, so please do register your interest even if Echo is not currently available in your area.

 Our training course for those caring for a loved one with anorexia or bulimia provides you with a better understanding of eating disorders, as well as ways to help your loved one on the path to recovery and tips for looking after yourself.
-We run Developing Dolphins at locations across the country – you can find out more here.
+We run a range of workshops both online and throughout the country – you can find out more here.